zweimach/ghc/docs/users_guide/debugging.rst

 .. ghc-flag:: -dshow-passes

-    Print out each pass name as it happens.
+    Print out each pass name, its runtime and heap allocations as it happens.
+    Note that this may come at a slight performance cost as the compiler will be a bit more eager in forcing pass results to more accurately account for their costs.

 .. ghc-flag:: -ddump-core-stats